jpedro/jpedro.github.io/.posts/hosting.md

 ### One conf to rule them all

-Nginx's virtual hosting is quite flexible because you can use `$variables` in places.
+Nginx's virtual hosts is quite flexible because you can use `$variables` in places.
 Nginx 1.9 finally allows variable interpolation in the `ssl_*` fields.
 So one `sites-enabled/` conf file can rule 'em all.